 This was early enough in the Ralph ascendancy for people to still be agog at the rise of this man and his oeuvre.
 This was still the time when High WASPs were steaming, guffawing and chortling over this lifestyle interloper and appropriator from the Bronx.
 I’ll leave it right here regarding the Ralph electricity because I don’t want to steal the thunder from another story about when the little Trad shop I worked in finally “got permission” from Ralph to carry the Polo line.

 So all of the peacock devotees of Ralph who worked at Britches had about two weeks to churn themselves into an absolute lather about what to wear when Ralph comes.
 I mean think about it.
 You are a clothes fanatic and you work in an incubator of great sartorial ideas, angles and offerings.
 You probably already own enough foppish goods to contrive some kind of “hey Ralph, look at me” statement that will surely lure him directly over to your twenty two year old ass as soon as he walks in the door.
-And you’ve got one chance to get it right.
+And you’ve got one change to get it right.